robertnicjoo/nicxon-seo/README.md

 ### 2. Global SEO Settings

-You can manage your website's main SEO (Home page fallback and site-wide defaults) by visiting the built-in admin route: `YOUR_URL/admin/seo`
+Nicxon SEO comes with a built-in management panel for your website's main SEO (Home page fallback and site-wide defaults).
+You can access it at:

+`YOUR_URL/admin/seo`

+This is where you set the default meta title, description, and social sharing image that will be used when no specific model data is available.

 ### 3. Display the Form Fields